Do Large Language Models Pay Similar Attention Like Human Programmers When Generating Code?: MOTIVATION AND PRELIMINARIES

 Two types of metrics are often used to evaluate the performance of LLM-based code generation models.
-First, since many of the aforementioned benchmarks include test cases, one can simply run the test cases to evaluate the correctness of generated code.
-A typical metric in this category is \textit{Pass@k}, which is initially proposed by OpenAI~\cite{chen2021code}. \textit{Pass@k} measures the number of correctly solved programming tasks where $k$ refers to the number of code samples generated by the LLM.
+First, if a code generation benchmark includes test cases, one can simply run the test cases to evaluate the correctness of the generated code.
+A typical metric in this category is \textit{Pass@k}. \textit{Pass@k} was initially introduced by Kulal et al.~\cite{kulal2019spoc}.
+It measures the percentage of correctly solved programming tasks where $k$ refers to the number of code samples generated by the LLM.
 If any of the $k$ samples pass all test cases in a task, the task is considered correctly solved.
-For example, the Codex model achieves 28.8\% in \textit{Pass@1} and 70.2\% in \textit{Pass@100}.
-Since the number of test cases is limited, passing all test cases of a task does not necessarily mean the generated code is fully correct.
+OpenAI then introduces an unbiased version of \textit{Pass@k} to reduce variances, which is widely used to evaluate code generation models these days~\cite{chen2021codex}.
+In practice, many programming tasks do not have existing test cases and some code solutions do not have a well-defined function interface for testing, e.g., a single line of code without clear input and output.
 Thus, prior work also measures the similarity between generated code and a ground-truth solution as a proxy for correctness.
-BLEU~\cite{papineni2002bleu} and CodeBLEU~\cite{ren2020codebleu}) are commonly adopted similarity metrics.
+BLEU~\cite{papineni2002bleu} and CodeBLEU~\cite{ren2020codebleu} are commonly adopted similarity metrics.
+BLEU is a metric commonly used to evaluate the quality of machine-generated text.
+It evaluates the quality of machine-generated text by comparing the presence of n-grams in the generated text to those in reference texts.
+BLEU calculates a score between 0 and 1, with 1 indicating perfect similarity.
+CodeBLEU is designed to adapt BLEU specifically for evaluating generated code.
+While BLEU primarily considers word-level similarity, CodeBLEU considers the structure and correctness of the generated code, which are crucial aspects in code generation tasks.